The Stone Circle at Boundary End

 CIRCLES DEFINED BY STONES OR WOODEN POSTS set in the ground to indicate significant astronomical events such as the seasons are well known from the ancient world.
 The hundreds of surviving examples range from Britain’s famed Stonehenge to the remains of the “woodhenge” discovered at the great Mississippian site of Cahokia, east of St. Louis, in the United States, and include the wondrous megaliths of Callanish (or Callinish, or Callanais), Scotland, the ancient earthworks at Newark, Ohio, and others worldwide.
 These vary in size, date of construction, and apparent purpose according to their environmental setting and the alignments they contain.

-Plan a wedding or other event that will be embraced by your family and friends in the stone circle.
 Enjoy a night of stargazing in the center of the circle with no light pollution to obscure your view.
 Located at the top of the meadow at Boundary End Farm it is the perfect location for a spiritual gathering of any kind.
-The following is a description of the stone circle written by its creator, George Stuart, our Dad, an archeologist who called the farm home for years.
+The following is a description of the stone circle written by its creator, George Stuart, our Dad, an archaeologist who called the farm home for years.
 Read about it below and imagine the possibilities.

 Learn more in Dad’s article below.